A Warning to the Curious

-"A Warning to the Curious" is a ghost story by British writer M. R. James, included in his book A Warning to the Curious and Other Ghost Stories first published in 1925.
+"A Warning to the Curious" is a ghost story by English writer M. R. James, first published in The London Mercury in August 1925 and collected in James' book A Warning to the Curious and Other Ghost Stories that same year.
 The tale tells the story of Paxton, an antiquarian and archaeologist who holidays in "Seaburgh" (a disguised version of Aldeburgh, Suffolk) and inadvertently stumbles across one of the three lost crowns of East Anglia, which legendarily protect the country from invasion.
 Upon digging up the crown, Paxton is stalked by its supernatural guardian.
 Written a few years after the end of the First World War, "A Warning to the Curious" ranks as one of M. R. James's bleakest stories.

-Synopsis
+Summary

-The story is written in M. R. James's typical style, and uses a multi-layered narrative device to tell the tale.
+The story is written in James's typical style, and uses a multi-layered narrative device to tell the tale.
 Time is taken to describe a pleasant traditional Victorian holiday resort, Seaburgh.
 The narrator states that he collects stories about the area as a result of his happy memories there as a child, and that this is one he was told by a man for whom he had done a favour.

-We now hear the story first-hand from the second narrator.
-He states that he was on holiday at Seaburgh with his friend, Henry Long, when they are approached by another guest, Paxton, who has a tale of woe to tell.
+We now hear the story first-hand from the second narrator, who describes being on holiday at Seaburgh some years earlier with his friend, Henry Long, when they are approached by another guest, Paxton, who has a tale of woe to tell.

-Paxton explains that he has some interest in the architecture of medieval churches, whilst visiting one such place he learns of a local legend about a buried Anglo-Saxon crown that protects the country from invasion; linked to this are a deceased family, called Ager, who were sworn to guard the crown.
+Paxton explains that he has some interest in the architecture of medieval churches, and whilst visiting one such place he learns of a local legend about a buried Anglo-Saxon crown that protects the country from invasion; linked to this are a deceased family, called Ager, who were sworn to guard the crown.

-Paxton states that he found the crown but has been stalked ever since, to the point of desperation, by its supernatural guardian.
+Paxton states that he found and exhumed the crown but has been stalked ever since, to the point of desperation, by its supernatural guardian.
 Both the narrator and Long are moved by Paxton's story, and decide to help him return the crown.
 During their successful mission, both men have some appreciation of being under surveillance by a supernatural presence.

 The next day the narrator and Long are to meet Paxton for a walk, but discover him gone; a servant states that she saw Paxton running towards the beach, having heard his friends call for him.
-The two men set off after Paxton onto the beach, where a thick sea mist descends, making visibility poor.
-The two men come across Paxton's body; he has met a violent end.
+The two men set off after Paxton onto the beach, where a thick sea mist descends, making visibility poor; they also notice two sets of footprints in the sand, one wearing shoes and the other being "the track of a bare foot, and one that showed more bones than flesh".
+The two men finally come across the body of Paxton, who has met a violent end.
 An independent witness at the subsequent inquest absolves them of any involvement.
-The narrator states that they keep the location of the crown secret, finishing by saying that he has never been back, or even near Seaburgh, since.
+The narrator states that he and Long resolved to keep the location of the crown secret, finishing by saying that he has never been back to, or even near, Seaburgh since.